Diogomadeira97/Dietpi-NAS/README.md

 #### PiVPN:

-• Chose admin-nas to user.
+• Chose admin to user.

 • Set wireguard and use the default options.